AutoML: A Survey of the State-of-the-Art: Model Generation

-Isaac Newton is reputed to have said that ‘‘If I have seen further, it is by standing on the shoulders of giants.''
+Isaac Newton is reported to have said that ``If I have seen further, it is by standing on the shoulders of giants.''
 Similarly, several training tricks have been proposed, such as knowledge distillation \cite{knowledgedistill} and transfer learning \cite{transferlearning}.
 However, these methods do not directly modify the model structure.
-To this end, Chen et al. \cite{chen2015net2net} propose the Net2Net technique to design new neural networks based on the existing network by inserting the identity morphism (IdMorph) transformations between neural network layers.
-IdMorph transformation is function-preserving and has two types: depth and width IdMorph, which makes it possible to replace the original model with an equivalent model that is deeper or wider.
+To this end, Chen et al. \cite{chen2015net2net} proposed the Net2Net technique for designing new neural networks based on an existing network by inserting identity morphism (IdMorph) transformations between the neural network layers.
+An IdMorph transformation is function-preserving and can be classified into two types -- depth and width IdMorph (shown in Figure \ref{fig:net2net}) -- which makes it possible to replace the original model with an equivalent model that is deeper or wider.

-However, IdMorph is limited to width and depth changes, and can only modify width and depth separately, and the sparsity of its identity layer can create problems \cite{resnet}.
-Therefore, an improved method is proposed, namely network morphism \cite{network_morphism_wei16}, which allows a child network to inherit all of the knowledge from its well-trained parent network, and continue to grow into a more robust network in a shortened training time.
-Specifically, compared with Net2Net, network morphism has the following advantages: 1) it can embed non-identity layers and handle arbitrary non-linear activation functions; 2) it can simultaneously perform depth, width, and kernel size-morphing in a single operation, whereas Net2Net can only separately consider depth and width changes.
-Experimental results show that network morphism can significantly accelerate the training process, as it uses one-fifteenth of the training time and achieves better results than the original VGG16.
+However, IdMorph is limited to width and depth changes, and can only modify them separately; moreover, the sparsity of its identity layer can create problems \cite{resnet}.
+Therefore, an improved method is proposed, namely network morphism \cite{network_morphism_wei16}, which allows a child network to inherit all knowledge from its well-trained parent network and continue to grow into a more robust network within a shortened training time.
+Compared with Net2Net, network morphism exhibits the following advantages: 1) it can embed nonidentity layers and handle arbitrary nonlinear activation functions, and 2) it can simultaneously perform depth, width, and kernel size-morphing in a single operation, whereas Net2Net has to separately consider depth and width changes.
+The experimental results in \cite{network_morphism_wei16} show that network morphism can substantially accelerate the training process, as it uses one-fifteenth of the training time and achieves better results than the original VGG16.